Audit and Evaluation Committee Charter

 The AEC will normally meet four (4) times a year (in person or via conference call).
 Additionally, AEC members may be consulted by the Commissioner on an “as needed” basis to provide written or verbal feedback on various elements that fall within the AEC's mandate.

 Meetings will be scheduled at least six months in advance.
 A pre-determined schedule of meetings will also aid external members in meeting requirements for Committee meetings.
 Rescheduling of meetings will be by exception only.

 Between regular meetings, AEC approval can be obtained by means of “hard copy” memoranda and/or email exchanges among members when a situation requires immediate consideration and an in-person meeting of members is not feasible.

 A quorum in attendance will be the Commissioner plus one external member.

 The role, responsibilities and activities of the AEC are documented in this charter of the OIC Audit and Evaluation Committee and approved by AEC members.
 This document will be revised annually.

-I have reviewed the Audit and Evaluation Committee Charter Terms of Reference and approve them.
+I have reviewed the Audit and Evaluation Committee Charter and approve them.

 Information Commissioner of Canada